salcedoe/MtMdocs/docs/imageProcessing/ImageSegmentationCleanup.md

 The image processing toolbox offers many functions that manipulate connected-components based on their size, shape, or location.

+These operations work using a Structuring Element, which is like a mini-mask with a specified shape like a disk or a diamond

+Morphological Operations on masks can be summarized as follows

+- **Dilate**: Expand the mask and shrink holes in the mask
+- **Erode**: Shrink the mask and expand holes in the mask
+- **Open**: Erosion followed by dilation.
+Remove masks objects smaller than the structuring element
+- **Close**: Dilation followed by erosion.
+This removes holes in the mask smaller than the structuring element

-The most basic operations make masks thicker (aka "dilate"):
+For example, the most basic operations make masks thicker (aka "dilate"):

 ![img-name](images/morph_dilate.png){ width="550"}